kokoalberti/personalwebsite/content/articles/2018-07-22-guide-to-geotiff-compression/guide-to-geotiff-compression.md

 With the fast ZSTD compression (GDAL 2.3 and above) and Limited Error Raster Compression (GDAL 2.4) becoming available in our favourite geospatial toolkit, I thought it would be interesting to run some benchmarks and write a guide on compressing and optimizing GeoTIFF files using the latest versions of GDAL.

-Especially if you're working with GDAL's [virtual file systems](https://www.gdal.org/gdal_virtual_file_systems.html) and [cloud-optimized GeoTIFFs](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF), deciding on the right compression algorithm and creation options can make a significant difference to performance indicators such as file size, processing time, and the amount of time and bandwidth consumed when accessing geospatial data over a network.
+Especially if you're working with GDAL's [virtual file systems](https://www.gdal.org/gdal_virtual_file_systems.html) and [cloud-optimized GeoTIFFs](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF), deciding on the right compression algorithm and creation options can make a significant difference to indicators such as file size, processing time, and the amount of time and bandwidth consumed when accessing geospatial data over a network.

 # What's the plan